raspberrypilearning/timelapse-setup/worksheet.md

 	```
 1. Save (`Ctrl+s`) and run (`F5`) your program.
 Then have a look inside your **File Manager** to see what has been created.

 1. Can you see the problem?
 There is only one image there, and it's the last image that was taken.
-This is because, each image had the same file name, so was *over written* by the next image to be taken.
-This can be solved with a little modification of the script.
+This is because each image had the same file name, so was overwritten by the next image to be taken.
+This is a problem which can be solved by a little modification of the script.

 	``` python
 	from picamera import PiCamera